Itinerary Day 2: City Tour / Egyptian Museum

 The usual drill for our first time in any major city is to simply hit the major tourist sites.
 No exception here, with our first stop the Egyptian Museum of Antiquities founded at the turn of the century and the Citadel of Saladin located at the highest point in Cairo.
 The two sites will serve to provide historical and geographic context for the rest of our visit.
 That was our hope.
 However, the phrase "embarrassment of riches" was never more applicable than when applied to the history and treasures to be found in Cairo generally and this Museum specifically.

-The massive display of antiquities on display at the museum represent less than a third of the treasures they own.
+The huge display of antiquities on display at the museum represent less than a third of the treasures they own.
 Most are in storage.
 A massive new museum is under construction near the pyramids and is designed from the ground up to accommodate, preserve, protect, and present the collection.
 It will be worth another trip back to Egypt just to see the new museum when complete.

 For purposes of this blog post, I can do no more than scratch the surface and highlight a few items that caught our attention, In no particular order or context...